 Everything You Need to Sell & Stream Your Media Online

-Sell your recordings and audiobooks on sites like iTunes, Spotify, Google Music, CDBaby, Amazon, and many more.
-(Audiobooks are sold as downloads on CDBaby and streaming-audio on many sites.)
-For a one-time fee of just $99 per CD or book, we'll upload your sound files and graphics, complete all standard & metadata information that's needed, and purchase a unique UPC code for your product.
+Sell your recordings and audiobooks on sites like iTunes, Spotify, Google Music, Amazon, and many more.
+For a one-time fee of just $99 per CD, we'll upload your sound files and graphics, complete all standard & metadata information that's needed, and purchase a unique UPC code for your product.
 Your customers can buy complete albums or individual tracks.

-You will receive 80% of the retail sales for music and audiobook downloads & 60% for streaming-audio books.
+You will receive 65% of the retail sales for music downloads.
+(Royalties for streaming audio vary with the different services.)
 Once set up, we’ll send you a web link that your customers can click on to purchase your online recording.
 We'll take care of everything else for you.
 (Minimum payment of $20.
 Payment will be sent each month.)

 (NOTE: We are a faith-based, family-oriented company.